-An implicit benefit of the consensus process is that mutual understanding and respect develop as people search together for solutions that meet the interests of all stakeholders.
+An implicit benefit of the consensus process is that mutual understanding and respect develop as people search together for solutions that meet the interests of participants.
 Participants focus on solving the problem and rely on the collective experience and knowledge of the group.
-The results are high quality, enduring decisions that are more easily implemented because all stakeholders agreed with them.
+The results are high quality, enduring decisions that are more easily implemented because participants agreed with them.

 Consensus is reached when all participants agree they can live with the outcome.
 A consensus agreement meets each person's core interests.
-Those who have been part of the consensus process are expected to uphold those agreements, champion them to their sector stakeholders and others, and, where they have committed to do so, implement agreements.
+Those who have been part of the consensus process are expected to uphold those agreements, champion them to their sector participants and others, and, where they have committed to do so, implement agreements.
+One or more representatives indicating a lack of support for a decision (blocking) means that consensus is not reached.
+There are fall-back mechanisms in the case of nonconsensus.

-Consensus is possible only when the conditions regarding a quorum are met.
-For board decisions, a quorum exists when 55% of directors or their alternates are present and all sector groups are represented (i.e., industry, government, non-government organizations, and the GoA and PA).
+Quorum must be achieved for board and project teams decisions to be valid.
+For board decisions, quorum exists when 55% of directors or their alternates are present and all sector groups are represented (i.e., industry, government, NGOs, and the GoA and PA).
 Further, when a decision that could significantly affect a particular sector is pending, a representative from that sector must be present when the decision is made.
-Although most decisions are made at in-person meetings, this can be complemented or replaced by other means, such as teleconference calls or electronic methods, as long as quorum can be determined.
+Quorum for teams requires at least 55% of the team be present with one representative from each of the sector groups that is participating on the team.
+Although most decisions are made board or project teams meetings, this can be complemented or replaced by other offline means, such as electronic methods, if quorum can be achieved.
+Decisions made offline are noted in the following meeting to keep a record of the decision.